European shares fall as ECB stands pat, banks drop

 Deutsche Bank's share price has nearly doubled from its September 2016 lows.

-A 6 percent drop in Spain's Banco Popular added to underperformance in euro zone banks, down 1.8 percent.
-Intesa Sanpaolo also weighed, down 2.3 percent, after Generali said it saw a short term opportunity to sell its stake in the Italian lender.
+A 5.3 percent drop in Banco Popular shares added to underperformance in European banks, down 0.6 percent.

 "Zodiac being acquired by Safran would actually be the best thing to happen for Zodiac shareholders," said Alphavalue analysts in a note, adding that its "dangerously" high level of debt would require a capital increase of 0.7 billion euros.